eraeco/joy/README.md

 There you have it, your first joyDB app!
 Everything is **reactive** and **persistent** across reload and different devices.
 Try typing into the `input` field, and your app will update with only the differences re-rendered.

  # Namespace

+A namespace controls who has read or write permission to the data.

 By default, top level namespaces are global and public, meaning anyone can edit data on them.